 Window contractors can be open to negotiation.
 It can’t hurt to ask if they are willing to agree on a lower price.
 Be respectful in your conversations and be open to options.
 It may be that the contractor can’t lower price but extend preferable financing options.

 In conclusion, hiring a window contractor is a big decision as there are thousands to choose from.
-We hope our list will help you come to a good decision on a reputable and trustworthy professional window contractor and a completed window project you can enjoy.
+We hope our questions will help you come to a good decision on a reputable and trustworthy professional window contractor and a completed window project you can enjoy.